What is an Oxford comma, and what is all the fuss about?

-At issue was the last part of the introductory phrase following the last comma.
+The legal issue was the last part of the introductory phrase following the last comma.

-With no comma before “distribution”, the clause could be interpreted to mean that the truck drivers, who had no part in “packing for shipment or distribution” should be paid because their job was “distribution” and not”packing for shipment or distribution”.
+With the lack of a comma before “distribution,” the clause could be interpreted to mean that the truck drivers, who had no part in “packing for shipment or distribution,” should be paid because their job was “distribution” and not “packing for shipment or distribution.”

-Probably because there was money suddenly attached to its use, which made it newsworthy.
+Probably because it was about money, which made it more newsworthy.

-No other punctuation mark causes so much grief.
+No other punctuation mark causes as much trouble as the comma.

-Adding a comma is not about feeling right, or when you think you would pause for breath in a sentence.
+Adding a comma is not about feeling right or when you think you would typically pause for breath or emphasis in a spoken sentence.

-The use of the comma rules are quite, well, at least, reasonably clear according to the Oxford University Press Style Guide.
+The use of the comma rules is quite, well, at least, reasonably clear according to the Oxford University Press Style Guide.

 1. Use a pair of commas to surround a non-defining clause.